Jo37973/Daily-Planner/README.md

 ## Joanna Pastcan's Daily-Planner (Work Day Scheduler

 # Description
+* This is a Work Day Scheduler for 8am-5pm where the user can input event information in the time-block text area and save that to be used for that day.

 * As a Coding-Bootcamp student, I will apply my current coding knowledge of HTML, CSS, JavaScript, Bootstrap, jQuery, and responsive design to this assignment.
 I will also be resourceful to apply new knowledge by conducting research and trial and error to create a working, interactive, and responsive Daily Planner.
 This Daily Planner will allow a user to create a schedule with color-coded timeblocks for standard business hours, and events can be entered into individual timeblocks.
 These can then be saved to local storage for the user to be able to access.

 * This website will include HTML, CSS, and JavaScript with clean, polished, responsive, and functional code that I have written.